-- 1. Capital expenditure, an increase of \$30.1 million on 2022/23 forecast (mostly deferrals from 2022/23), is appropriately funded at greater than 150 per cent of depreciation in line with our financial strategy to ensure are assets are maintained and grow for population growth. - 2.
-Statutory Reserve net drawdown increases by \$7.3 million on 2022/23 forecast due to lower Open Space Contributions expected and significant higher drawdown for delayed projects to be completed in 2023/24. - 3.
-Discretionary Reserve net drawdown is a net increase of \$15.8 million mainly due to favourable surplus position from 2023/24 moved into reserves to fund the ongoing impact of a below rates cap rates increase of 2.8 per cent in 2023/24.
+- 1. Capital expenditure, an increase of \$34 million on 2022/23 forecast (mostly deferrals from 2022/23), is appropriately funded at greater than 150 per cent of depreciation in line with our financial strategy to ensure are assets are maintained and grow for population growth. - 2.
+Statutory Reserve net drawdown increases by \$11.5 million on 2022/23 forecast due to lower Open Space Contributions expected and significant higher drawdown for delayed projects to be completed in 2023/24. - 3.
+Discretionary Reserve net drawdown is an increase of \$10.1 million mainly due to project deferrals from 2022/23 and prior years being scheduled from completion in 2023/24.